profzei/Matebook-X-Pro-2018/Readme.md

 - Add initial support for `Intel Dual-Band Wireless-AC 8265/8275` card:
     - in (new) section [Network]() instructions and support for `AppleIntelWiFi.kext`
     - in (new) section [Network]() instructions and support for a totally automated loader script `IntelKextAutoLoader`
+- Add `ALCPlugFix` for a better support to the switch between the headset and the built-in input [ComboJack & Realtek ALC256](https://github.com/profzei/ALCPlugFix)
 </details>

 #### Earlier status